 The switchboard at Dental Protection receives an elevated number of calls from dental members between 13.00 and 14.00 and again at 16.30 as clinical sessions come to an end.
 If you want to optimise your chances of being put straight through to one of our dentolegal advisers, try to avoid those peak times or leave your number for a timed call-back.
 But whatever time you choose to call us, you will want some privacy.

 2.0 SYSTEMS AND EQUIPMENT

 REGULATION

 When you visit a new potential practice, take a moment to consider whether it seems likely that they are compliant with the latest regulations.
-The internet is probably the easiest way to learn about individual GDC registrants with whom you are thinking of working as well as checking their compliance with a variety of regulations

-Is everyone properly registered with GDC?
+Is everyone properly registered with Dental Council?